jordivandijk/guid-helper/README.md

 # guid-helper
-A command line tool to generate x amounts of Guids/uniqueidentifiers and copie them to your clipboard
+A command line tool to generate x amounts of Guids/uniqueidentifiers and copie them to your clipboard.

+You can easily paste this into SSMS or excel files due to spacing.